 Amazon offers two main types of AWS security certification: Core and Specialty.

 Specialty qualifications are more focused and apply to specific job roles.
-For instance, companies may want additional skills in securing Big Data operations or designing hybrid network architecture.
+For instance, companies may want additional skills in securing Big Data operations or designing a hybrid network architecture.
 There is also a targeted course on

 AWS Security Controls.
 This is highly relevant to many AWS security strategies and worth considering.